 It is essential to get input from these specialists and ensure the solution is appropriate for each client, and fully responds to the question.
 However, these experts tend to be highly experienced and knowledgeable, and the reams of content they produce can sometimes be overwhelming to those from other parts of the business, or indeed outside of the business.

 One of the key elements to managing a tender are the stakeholders involved.
 Timeframes are tight, and bidding teams tend to bring together specialists and management from right across the business; a group of people of all levels of the organisation who don’t necessarily work together often.
-There is never enough time to build rapport or relationships the way you might in other streams of business, and the stakes are high.

 Often when clients approach us for help writing a business proposal or tender response, they are after help with persuasive writing.
 The content of the document often requires input from a range of different technical leads, sector experts and operations staff – and many of these people are not writers.